Skip to main content

 A woman in a hoodie browses her smartphone from her coach, surrounded by a map pin shape symbolizing localization

 How well does your marketing speak to your local audience?
-You won’t catch most Chicagoans calling their city “Chi-Town,” for instance.
-And further north, we tend to prefer the title “Michiganders” to “Michiganians.”
+You won’t catch most Chicagoans calling their city “Chi-Town,” for example, and “Michiganders” aren't as keen on being called “Michiganians.”

 These are just two small examples of how localization makes a big difference in marketing.
 If you’re not speaking to your local audience — whether it’s language and keywords or geotargeting your SEO and ads — they won’t hear you.